 All of these issues should be addressed in your application for a building consent.

 Council is required to collect levies for the Ministry of Business, Innovation and Employment, and BRANZ.
-These levies are based on the value of works $20,000 and over and are explained in the Building Unit Fees and Charges.
+These levies are based on the value of works and are explained in the Building Unit Fees and Charges.